learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Most assignments will have tests that check your work and provide immediate feedback in the terminal.
 We'll walk through some examples in upcoming lessons.

-This assignment has a single test: check to see if you've correctly cloned this assignment to your local machine.
-If you've followed the steps above, you've completed everything you need to do to pass the test; all that is left to do is run it.
+This assignment has two tests.
+The first checks to see if you've correctly cloned this assignment to your local machine.
+If you've followed the steps above, you've completed everything you need to do to pass the first test.
+Now, we need to run it and find out what our second test is.

 First, run `npm install` to install the tools necessary to run the test.
 You should again see a flurry of text as dependencies are installed.
-Once your terminal finished with that command, run `npm test`.
-You should see the results of your test.
+Once the terminal has finished with that command, run `npm test`.
+You should see the results of your tests.
 By cloning this assignment down, you've already passed one test!

 ```console
 This assignment